 microsoft/mcp — The Winner

 Service Bus (3 tools): Read-only — get queue runtime details (message counts, status), topic runtime details, subscription runtime details.
+You can also peek at messages and view message details.
 No create, delete, or publish operations.

 Event Hubs (8 tools): Full CRUD — create/update/delete Event Hubs, namespaces, and consumer groups.
 Configure partition count, retention, Kafka support, auto-inflate, zone redundancy.